sandialabs/OWENS.jl/docs/src/OWENS_Dev_Guide.md

-Due to the nonlinearity and non-closed-form nature of the floating turbine problem in both the design and temporal space, OWENS uses many types of iterative solution methods, specific to the physics involved.
+Due to the nonlinearity and non-closed-form nature of the floating turbine problem in both the design and temporal space, OWENS uses many types of iterative solution methods specific to the physics involved.
-Loose or Gauss-Seidel iteration is used for the coupling between the modules. gives an overview of the general code structure for transient analysis, with the main equations being solved and the relative location of the iteration loops.
+Loose or Gauss-Seidel iteration is used for the coupling between the modules.
+[WHAT?] gives an overview of the general code structure for transient analysis, with the main equations being solved and the relative location of the iteration loops.

+[Need to figure out what this is supposed to be]

 ::: algorithm
 ::: spacing